 To delete a project:

-- From the Project Settings page, scroll down to the Delete Project section and click on Delete This Project button;
+- From the Project Settings page, scroll down to the Delete Project section and click on the Delete This Project button.

-- Confirm Delete modal will pop up, enter the Project name to confirm deletion;
+- Confirm Delete modal will pop up, enter the Project name to confirm the deletion.

 Data share settings and form submission settings both occur at the project level and are inherited by all forms in the project.

 - From the Home page, click on the Share Project icon;

 You can also access the Share modal from the project page.
 If you don’t see the Share button, you don’t have permission to change the share settings.